sed-boi/render-stats/README.md

    - This will automatically install required Python modules (`qrcode`, `Pillow`, `miniupnpc`) into the addon’s vendor folder.
    - After activating dependencies, restart Blender if necessary.

 ## Usage

 1. **Start the Server:**
    - In the 3D View sidebar under the **Render Status** tab, click **Start Server**.
    - The addon will automatically:
-       - Map your NAT via UPnP for IPv6.
+     - Map your NAT via UPnP.
-       - Create an IPv6 socket.
+     - Create an IPv6/dual‑stack socket.
      - Add necessary firewall rules (if required on your OS).
      - Generate a unique public URL and QR code.
-   - The status of Dependencies, IPv6, and Server will be indicated by icons (tick, cross, question mark).
-The **Stop Server** button will turn blue when the server is running.

 2. **Monitor Your Render:**
    - Open the generated URL in any web browser (or scan the QR code with your mobile device).
    - The webpage displays:
      - A responsive progress bar indicating render progress.
      - Live render statistics (current frame, total frames, last frame time, total expected time, etc.).
      - A log console with detailed render pipeline messages.

 3. **Stop the Server:**
    - When finished, click **Stop Server** in the addon’s UI panel to shut down the HTTP server and remove any firewall/NAT mappings.

+4. **Icon-Based Status Indicators:**
+   Displays the status of Dependencies, IPv6, and the Server using Blender's built-in icons(✘,✔).

->Note: Activate dependencies before Starting server.
-Start server before you start rendering to keep things smooth.
+>Note: Activate dependencies before Starting server, Start server before you start rendering to keep things smooth.
 The data is sent after frame completion, so if your single frame takes 10 minutes then the latest update will be sent in 10 minutes and so on.
 This might show a delay for first two frames, it is advised to wait for at least 2 frames to get rendered, in order to confirm the data sent is accurate.

 ![demo - frame at 0m34s](https://github.com/user-attachments/assets/ecf176ca-c7f5-4308-9423-33cf2e701d9f)
-*Note: The UI now uses icons to indicate status instead of colored text spans as shown in this image.*

 ![Untitled design](https://github.com/user-attachments/assets/d52cebd7-71e8-489f-b972-3bf19130fd19)

 ## FAQ